Rhodes-CS-comp486/picobytes-execute-test/README.md

 1. download docker ------> https://docs.docker.com/get-started/

 ## Build docker image locally ---- for execute and test devs ---- public docker image steps below
-1. at top level of repository, run 'construct.py' in order to build the images and start the kubernetes node described in the 'kubernetes-setup' folder
+1. at top level of repository, run `construct.py` in order to build the images and start the kubernetes node described in the 'kubernetes-setup' folder
-2. if this doesn't work try running the commands 'docker build -t picobytes:api ./api' and 'docker build -t picobytes:compile ./compile'
+2. if this doesn't work try running the commands `docker build -t picobytes:api ./api` and `docker build -t picobytes:compile ./compile`

 ## Make public docker image
-1. modify docker build command as such: 'docker build -t docker_username/name_of_image:tag .' ex. 'docker build -t dewitt483/picobytes:v3 .'
+1. modify docker build command as such: `docker build -t docker_username/name_of_image:tag .` ex. `docker build -t dewitt483/picobytes:v3 .`
-2. push docker image: docker push docker_username/name_of_image:tag
+2. push docker image: `docker push docker_username/name_of_image:tag`

 ## Pull public docker image ---- best for picobytes core ---- the latest working version of a docker image will be made public
 1. go to this link: https://hub.docker.com/r/dewitt483/picobytes/tags